joaks1/PyMsBayes/doc/source/tutorials/background.rst

         divergence-time parameter (i.e., "simultaneous" divergence) to each taxon being assigned to a unique divergence-time parameter (i.e., no co-divergence).
 Sometimes I get sloppy and just use *model*.

+Next, let's jump to the ":ref:`bayesian_divergence_model_choice`" section to see how we can use the information in the sequence data to infer the temporal distribution of the population divergences across the three lizard species.

 .. _bayesian_divergence_model_choice: